EngelVoelkers/github-actions/gcp/bootstrap-vm-images/README.md

 # bootstrap-vm-images
 This action will create a VM image.
-It will download an execute the given script within the bootstrapper VM.
+It will download and execute the given script within the bootstrapper VM.